MostlyKIGuess/CF-Theme/README.md

 ## Installation

 ### For Firefox user:
-1. Just install it from this link and you are good to go:
+1. Just install it from this [link](https://addons.mozilla.org/en-US/firefox/addon/codeforces-theme-changer/) and you are good to go.

 ### For chrome users: